NaimZuhair/Mental-Health-Chatbot/README.md

 The "requirements.txt" is the list of library essential for running this project.

 The "requirement.txt" is all the library install in my current system.

+To run the app, go to terminal and write "streamlit run app.py"